Trusted WordPress tutorials, when you need them most.

 How to activate the SearchWP search plugin

-Here, you need to enter your license in the ‘License Key’ box.
+Here, you need to enter your license key in the ‘License Key’ box.
 You can find this information in your account on the SearchWP site.

 Once you’re done, go ahead and click the ‘Verify Key’ button.

-After activating the plugin, you can fine-tune how SearchWP indexes, searches, and displays your content.
+After activating the plugin, you can fine-tune how SearchWP indexes, searches, and ranks your content.
 You can think of this as creating a custom Google search algorithm that’s just for your WordPress blog or website.

 To start, you’ll want to head over to SearchWP » Algorithm.